Board

 Rachel Wagner

-is Associate Professor of Religion at Ithaca College.
+is an associate professor of Religion at Ithaca College.
 She has published numerous articles and chapters on the intersection between religion and media, especially religion and film, and religion and gaming.
 Her first book, Godwired: Religion, Ritual and Virtual Reality (Routledge, 2012) explores the theoretical intersection between religion and video games.
-She is currently working on a second book called God, Games, and Guns, which considers the transformation of apocalypticism in contemporary visual media and video games.
+She is currently published her book called God, Games, and Guns, which considers the transformation of apocalypticism in contemporary visual media and video games.

 Michael Waltemathe